 Very low concentrations of accumulation-mode particles were often encountered in the free troposphere during the ATom mission.
-Uncertainties associated with resulting poor counting statistics at 1s resolution are reduced by averaging over longer time intervals.
-The uncertainty caused by the counting statistics was estimated for 1, 10 and 60s data averaging times using various STP concentrations (20-440 cm-3) representative of typical MBL and the upper FT conditions encountered (Table S3).
-As an example, uncertainties for STP concentrations of ~150 cm-3 and ~30 cm-3 as measured in the MBL for 1s acquisition intervals were ±8.7 and ±18 %, respectively.
-In the FT the uncertainties were much greater: ±14 and ±41 % for STP concentrations of ~440 cm-3 and ~25 cm-3, respectively.
+Uncertainties associated with resulting poor counting statistics at 1 s resolution are reduced by averaging over longer time intervals.
+The uncertainty caused by the counting statistics was estimated for 1, 10, and 60 s data-averaging times using various STP concentrations (20-440 cm-3) representative of typical MBL and the upper-FT conditions encountered (Table S3).
+As an example, uncertainties for STP concentrations of $\sim 150$ and $\sim 30 \, \mathrm{cm}^{-3}$ as measured in the MBL for 1 s acquisition intervals were $\pm 8.7$ and $\pm 18\%$ , respectively.
+In the FT the uncertainties were much greater: ±14 and ±41% for STP concentrations of $\sim$ 440 and $\sim$ 25 cm-3, respectively.
 Actual instrument counting rates in the FT were much lower than for equivalent STP concentrations measured in the MBL because of lower air density.

-20 5.4 Uncertainties due to instrument stability and calibration repeatability

-Although careful calibrations undertaken using a DMA in the laboratory provide a precise assessment of UHSAS sizing characteristics, a method to validate the calibration stability of the UHSAS instruments in the field, where the DMA could not be carried, is critical.
-A solution of four PSL sizes (81, 125, 240 and 400 nm) in HPLC-grade water was atomized producing an aerosol with four distinct concentration peaks that could be measured by the UHSAS (Fig.9).
+5.4 Uncertainties due to instrument stability and calibration repeatability could not be carried out, is critical.
+A solution of four PSL sizes (81, 125, 240, and 400 nm) in HPLC-grade water was atomized producing an aerosol with four distinct concentration peaks that could be measured by the UHSAS (Fig. 9).
 The sizing channel associated with each PSL diameter was determined by fitting a Gaussian curve to each peak in the size distribution histogram.
-The standard deviation of the identified peak bin was determined for a total of 84 calibrations taken before and after each flight, and at high altitude in-flight during test flights.
-The mean bin number and replicate standard deviation associated with each of the four PSL sizes is 10.8 ± 0.4 , 25.2 ± 0.3 , 47.4 ± 0.2 and 64.6 ± 0.2 for the 81, 125, 240 and 400 nm PSL particles, respectively.
-Using the standard (NH4)2SO4 calibration curve (Fig.3), which relates bin number to particle diameter, for the UHSAS-2 instrument the equivalent precisions in diameter were ± 1.2 , 0.8, 0.7, and 0.7% for the four PSL sizes, respectively (Fig.9).
+The standard deviation of the identified peak bin was determined for a total of 84 calibrations taken before and after each flight, and at high altitude during test flights.
+The mean bin number and replicate standard deviation associated with each of the four PSL sizes is $10.8 \pm 0.4$ , $25.2 \pm 0.3$ , $47.4 \pm 0.2$ , and $64.6 \pm 0.2$ for the 81, 125, 240, and 400 nm PSL particles, respectively.
+Using the standard (NH4)2SO4 calibration curve (Fig. 3), which relates bin number to particle diameter, for the UHSAS-2 instrument the equivalent precisions in diameter were $\pm 1.2, 0.8, 0.7,$ and 0.7 % for the four PSL sizes, respectively (Fig. 9).
 Because the power in the optical cavity is sensitive to contamination of the optics, the UHSAS sizing calibration may shift over time.
 This was observed during the middle of the Atom-1 mission in the UHSAS-1 when optical power dropped by 27 %.
 Because of the repeated calibration checks with the PSL particles, we were able to correct the observed size distribution with minimal errors despite the shift in calibration.
 Upon return to the laboratory, the instrument was recalibrated, then cleaned until laser power was restored and then calibrated again.